MAESTRO: Multi-Agent Environment Shaping through Task and Reward Optimization: Results

-Both MAESTRO-enhanced configurations (A7, A8) outperform the baseline A2 in late-training traffic efficiency metrics.
-Table~\ref{tab:traffic_metrics} reports representative results for seed 200.
-A8 yields the largest improvements, reducing mean delay by 27.8\% and increasing throughput by 9.2\%.
-A7 also demonstrates substantial gains, decreasing delay by 19.9\%.
-These improvements confirm that both curriculum modulation (A8) and reward shaping (A7) provide meaningful benefits in traffic throughput and congestion mitigation.
+Both LLM-enhanced configurations (A7, A8) improve traffic metrics over A2.
+Table~\ref{tab:traffic_metrics} reports seed 200 as a representative example.
+A8 yields the largest improvements, reducing mean delay by 27.8\% and increasing throughput by 9.2\%; A7 also significantly reduces delay (19.9\%) and wait time.